kiwiirc/plugin-olm/protocol.md

 The sender will need to use a `label` tag and the `echo-message` capability to find the `draft/msgid` of their sent message fragment in order to reference it with the `+kiwi/previous-frag` tag.

+## Creating a compatible implementation

+Our experimental javascript implementation makes use of the C [libolm] library compiled to WASM with emscripten.
+Clients written in other languages should be able to use bindings to [libolm] to implement the protocol in without needing to reimplement the cryptographic functions from the [Olm] specs.
+Although the latter always remains a possibility.

 ## Points of difficulty / Room for improvement